Doomhammer458/trivia/README.md

 ===============

-The app trivia.py creates a Tornado based web server to generate the questions and receive the answers
+The app trivia.py creates a Tornado based web server to generate the questions and receive the answers.

 steps to create your own challenge: